darkobits/ts-unified/README.md

 npm run bump:beta
 ```

-### NPM Lifecycles
+### NPM Life Cycles

-`ts-unified` also provides a `prepare` script that will build and test the project.
-If you wish to use this script, add a `prepare` script to your project's `package.json`:
+`ts-unified` also provides a `prepare` script that will build and test the
+project.
+If you wish to use this script, add a `prepare` script to your
+project's `package.json`:

 ```json
 "scripts": {